mghazel2020/Color-Camera-ISP-Pipeline--OpenCV-Python/README.md

 <img src="figures/Implemented_ISP_Pipeline_New.jpg" width="1000">

-Next, we shall illustrate the poutput of each module.
+Next, we shall illustrate the output of each module.

-demonstrated in the submitted code, we implemented the following 3-step process to generated high-resolution 2D images from the relatively sparse 3D point cloud, illustrated in the fugure above:

 ## 3.1 Linearization